sitanli2/TransGO_MCC-GNN/README.md

 - **TransGO_refine/Naive.py** calculates the frequencies of GO terms in the training set and assigns these frequencies as predictions across all proteins.

-- **TransGO_refine/TransGO_main.py** trains and validates the TransGO model along with other baseline models.
+- **TransGO_refine/TransGO_main.py** trains and validates the TransGO model along with other comparative models.
 During the dual-channel MCC-GNN training process, we can switch between different contact map inputs for each channel.